-Fit the lifting link crank (22) on the brake shaft with a brake lever washer (24) between the crank and the vee.
 Next fit the lifting links in place joining up the brake lever and the lifting link crank and solder in place.
 Note that there should be two lifting links, one on either side of the lever/crank.
 I find some aluminium soldering clips are handy when doing this as it's a bit of a fiddle.
-Add a washer to the brake shaft and solder the lifting link crank in place.
-See fig 3c for more details.
+A washer can be added to the brake shaft on the outside of the vee and the lifting link crank soldered in place.